 T-Mobile Integrates Yext to Help Customers Find T-Mobile Faster

 "What we do impacts everyone’s daily lives," says Glenn May, Senior Search Manager.
 "Whether it’s business or personal — whether a person needs to make an emergency call, or keep in touch with friends and family — the service we provide is fundamental.
 We are one of those services that you don’t notice is working until it’s not.
-We need always to be on, have 100% availability and 100% service for our customers, and exceed their expectations at all times."
+We need to always be on, have 100% availability, 100% service for our customers, and exceed their expectations at all times."

 Of T-Mobile’s expansive retail presence including kiosks and stores-within-stores, over 3,500 locations are traditional storefronts.
 "It’s a split between franchised and corporate owned," explains May.
 "We have corporate and then what we call TPR, T-Mobile Preferred Retailer.
 Lots of people like receiving the value of one-on-one interaction, and they don’t want to drive 20 miles to do that."
 Adds May, "Especially since, as smartphones and tablets become more sophisticated, they also become more complicated.
 It’s so much easier for people to go into our locations and have someone walk them through something."